The Victorian Traditional Owner Cultural Landscapes Strategy, authored by Victorian Traditional Owners, was launched on 27 August 2021.

 The Strategy supports unique and iterative development towards this at the pace chosen by each Traditional Owner group.

-It provides core principles, tangible actions and a common language that can underpin the Department of Environment, Land, Water and Planning and Parks Victoria’s approach to future forest and parks management decisions including policy and legislative reform.
+It provides core principles, tangible actions and a common language that can underpin the Department of Energy, Environment and Climate Action and Parks Victoria’s approach to future forest and parks management decisions including policy and legislative reform.

 The Federation of Victorian Traditional Owner Corporations (FVTOC) has facilitated the coordination of the Cultural Landscapes Strategy with Traditional Owner Corporations and Traditional Owner knowledge holders.